caylent/omnilake-extensions/README.md

 # Omnilake Extensions Repository

-This repository holds extensions for to use with [OmniLake](https://github.com/caylent/omnilake) and [Omni](https://github.com/caylent/omni).
+This repository holds extensions for you to add to [OmniLake](https://github.com/caylent/omnilake) or use with [Omni](https://github.com/caylent/omni).

 ## Available Extensions